strangerstudios/pmpro-testimonials/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-testimonials/issues

 == Changelog ==
+= 0.1.1 - 2025-03-24 =
+* ENHANCEMENT: Improved accessibility for the star rating and other elements.
+* BUG FIX: Fixed an issue where categories/tags were not being assigned via the shortcode.
+* BUG FIX: Resolved issues where the wrong text-domain value was being used.
+* BUG FIX: Fixed a fatal error when Paid Memberships Pro is deactivated.
+* BUG FIX: Fixed an issue where required fields may have been skipped in certain cases.

 = 0.1 - 2025-01-18 =
 * Initial release.